RDorville/test/index.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Vitae omnis odio eos, consequuntur enim ab minus dolorem optio, corporis quisquam eligendi nobis, delectus, tempora sunt!
 Illum eligendi quaerat debitis atque.

-This uses a /<section/> and /<figure/>, however, you cannot indent your code and have only 1 space between tags.
+This uses a \<section\> and \<figure\>, however, you cannot indent your code and have only 1 space between tags.
 Somehow the github processor does not process the /<a href.../> which you can examine by looking at the source code.
 This works nicely when it works.

 <section class="info" markdown="1" >
  <figure class="infoimg">